Suspension of the 2019–20 NBA season: Teams and arenas

-The Dallas Mavericks, Cleveland Cavaliers, and Detroit Pistons were among the first to announce plans that would pay their workers for the days they are missing due to the suspension of the league.
+The Dallas Mavericks, Cleveland Cavaliers, and Detroit Pistons were among the first to announce plans that would pay their workers for the days they missed due to the suspension of the league.
 On March 28, the Pistons announced that they would offer their performance center to health officials for use against COVID-19.

 National Hockey League

-On March 12, 2020, the following day after the NBA suspended the season the NHL followed suit, suspending their 2019–20 season.
+On March 12, 2020, the following day after the NBA suspended the season, the National Hockey League followed suit, suspending their 2019–20 season.
 In a statement addressing the situation, the NHL included: The NHL has been attempting to follow the mandates of health experts and local authorities, while preparing for any possible developments without taking any premature or unnecessary measures.
 However, following last night's news that an NBA player has tested positive for the coronavirus – and given that our leagues share so many facilities and locker rooms and it now seems likely that some member of the NHL community would test positive at some point – it is no longer appropriate to try to continue to play games at this time.

 The NHL became the first of the four major sports leagues to announce a return to play on May 26, 2020, with 24 of the league's 31 teams competing in a playoff tournament to decide the champion of the 2019–20 season.